 Building a home battery yourself can be risky, especially when working with lithium-ion batteries.
 Without the right knowledge and safety measures, there is a risk of fire, explosions, or leakage.What types of batteries can I use for a self-built home battery?

-Common battery types are lithium-ion, lead-acid batteries, and flow batteries.
+Commonly used battery types are lithium-ion, lead-acid, and flow batteries.
 Each type has specific requirements and applications, depending on your energy needs.Does a self-built home battery have warranties or certifications?

-No, a self-built battery typically does not meet official certification requirements and offers no warranty, which can cause problems with insurance or support.
+No, a self-built battery usually does not meet official certification requirements and offers no warranty, which can cause issues with insurance or support.

-Due to the complexity and safety risks, it is better in most cases to purchase a professionally installed and certified home battery.
-Professional systems comply with strict safety standards, come with warranties, and offer reliable support.
+Because of the complexity and safety risks, in most cases, it is better to purchase a professionally installed and certified home battery.
+Professional systems meet strict safety standards, come with warranties, and offer reliable support.

-If you are interested in a home battery, it is advisable to consult a specialist installer of solar energy systems.
-They can help you choose the best solution and handle the installation for you.
+If you are interested in a home battery, it is advisable to consult a specialized solar energy system installer.
+They can help you choose the best solution and take care of the installation for you.

 Ole Diepstraten